HARMON CURRAN NONPROFIT LAW BLOG

 Some of the key annual limits related to retirement plans have increased for 2021.
 The limit on total contributions to a defined contribution plan, such as a 401(k) or 403(b), rose from $57,000 to $58,000.
 Also increasing in 2021 is the maximum amount of an employee’s compensation which can be considered under a qualified pension, profit-sharing or stock bonus plan.
 The new limit is $290,000, a $5,000 increase over the 2020 limit.

 Other key limits remain the same in 2021.
 The most an employee participating in a 401(k) or 403(b) may contribute to the plan remains unchanged at $19,500 in 2021, with a “catch-up” contribution of $6,500 (also unchanged from 2020) allowed for employees aged 50 and older.
 The limit on annual contributions to an IRA remains $6,000, and the additional catch-up contribution to an IRA for those 50 and older stays $1,000.
 The maximum limit on annual benefits under a pension or defined benefit plan remains unchanged at $230,000, The compensation threshold for who constitutes a “highly compensated employee” remains unchanged at $130,000.

 Healthcare Flexible Spending Account Limits

-In 2020, the amount employees may contribute to a health flexible spending account (FSA) without paying income or employment taxes is $2,750.
-This is a $50.00 increase from 2019.
+In 2021, the amount employees may contribute to a health flexible spending account (FSA) without paying income or employment taxes remains unchanged at $2,750.

 This publication is designed to provide accurate and authoritative information about the subject matter covered.
 It is not distributed with the intent to render legal, accounting, or other professional advice.
 The services of a competent professional should be sought if legal advice or other expert assistance is required.